Ethiopian–Somali conflict: 1500s

 The early years of Ahmad's campaign were successful; his forces defeated the Ethiopian ruler Dawit II, and by 1533, all Muslim emirates had been liberated from Christian rule.
-Somali armies, under Imam Ahmad's command, swept back across the Great Rift valley and into the Ethiopian highlands itself.
+Somali armies, under Imam Ahmad's command, swept back across the Great Rift Valley and into the Ethiopian Highlands itself.
 Within two years, Ahmad had conquered most of Ethiopia, establishing an empire that extended from the highlands to Cape Guardafui on the Somali coast.
 However, as foreign powers became involved, the conflict reached a stalemate, with both sides exhausting their resources and manpower.
 This led to the contraction of both powers, altering regional dynamics for centuries.
 Many historians trace the origins of modern hostility between Somalia and Ethiopia back to this war.
 Haggai Erlich coined the term 'Ahmed Gragn Syndrome' to describe the deep-seated Ethiopian suspicions and fears of Islam that arose from the devastation of the war.
-According to Erlich, many Ethiopians perceive Somalis as descendants of Ahmed Gragn, viewing them as perpetually poised to destabilize Ethiopia.
+According to Erlich, many Ethiopians perceive Somalis as descendants of Ahmed Ibrahim, viewing them as perpetually poised to destabilize Ethiopia.
 This enduring legacy is believed to have significantly influenced Ethiopia's decision to invade Somalia centuries later, during the 2000s.
 To Somalis, Imam Ahmad is widely seen as a hero and inspiration to many Somali nationalists.

 Although regional clashes between Ethiopians and Somalis persisted into the 15th and 16th centuries, they largely ceased in the mid-17th century, only to resume with Emperor Menelik's expansions at the end of the 19th century.